alnoorimustafa/marketplace/README.md

   - multiple images
   - video
   - 360 view
-  - pdf (like a brochure)
-- bundle or not
-  - other products in bundle
-  - bundle price
 - specifications/technical details
+- sponsored or not
-- sponsored or not/sponsering budget (to be featured in home page and search results according to amount)
+- sponsoring tier (to be featured in home page and search results according to tier chosen)
 - warranty
-- available for purchase
 - return policy
 - number of sales
+- ///////////////////
 - state (pending or published after approval by admin)
-- (can add future properties through admin dashboard)
+- available or not for purchase (can be set on product listing page in vendor dashboard)

 ## **Attribute** (every attribute has these properties) :